||GIRL with CAT (Blue) by Sam Hawksmoor

 - What are common traps for aspiring writers?

 H: Drifting or rewriting the beginning endlessly.
-I am supervising some students now and I keep saying move on, we can fix things later.
-It is is advisable however to read through your previous chapter before you start another so you keep consistency.
+I have been supervising some Master's students and I keep saying move on, we can fix things later.
+It is is advisable however to read through your previous chapter before you start another so you keep a consistent voice.

 - Do you believe in multiverses ?